 Figure 4.17: Train/test splits for k-folds with four folds and no shuffling

 Here, we see that with the options we've indicated for the KFold class, the procedure has simply taken the first 25% of the data, according to the order of rows, as the first testing fold, then the next 25% of data for the second fold, and so on.
 But what if we wanted stratified folds?
 In other words, what if we wanted to ensure that the class fractions of the response variable were equal in every fold?
 While train_test_split allows for this option as a keyword argument, there is a separate StratifiedKFold class that implements this for cross-validation.
-While our synthetic data has a 50/50 class balance and this is unlikely to make a major difference in any cross-validation results, we can illustrate how the stratified splits will look as follows:
+We can illustrate how the stratified splits will look as follows:

-k_folds = StratifiedKFold(n_splits=n_folds, shuffle=False, random_state=1)
+k_folds = StratifiedKFold(n_splits=n_folds, shuffle=False)